U.S. Geological Survey Manual

 B. 485 DM Chapter 24, Contractor Safety and Health.

-C. Acquisition Operating Procedure for Specifications and Performance Based Statements of Work.
+C. Acquisition Operating Procedure, Specifications and Performance Based Statements of Work.

-A. Bureau, Regional, and Headquarters Safety and Health Staff.
+E. Bureau and Regional Safety and Health Staff.

-(1) Serve as principal technical experts on safety and occupational health issues, providing subject matter expertise to the CO, COR, or Government Inspector, and other employees, as applicable, in developing contractor requirements documents and/or contract language to address USGS building or worksite-specific safety issues such as:
+(1) Serve as principal technical experts on safety and occupational health issues, providing subject matter expertise to the CO, Contracting Officer Representative (COR), or Government Inspector, and other employees, as applicable, in developing contractor requirements documents and/or contract language to address USGS building or worksite-specific safety issues such as:

 (b) Unique facility operations, chemicals, and other activities specific in scope to that facility.

 (c) USGS-unique policies that protect the safety, health, and well-being of all persons within USGS owned or leased facilities that affect contracted work.